SixteenThousand/Shore/README.md

 - **sorrento**: A loading spinner, *a.k.a*, a Sorrento
 - **twist**: A simple wrapper around cURL that makes HTTP requests very simple to do.

+For more information, please the relevant file for each script; alternatively, you could download the script, and run it with the `--help` flag.